Bay Ferries: Gulf of Maine

 On December 18, 2009 Bay Ferries announced that it was ending its Gulf of Maine service from Yarmouth to Bar Harbor and Portland after the Government of Nova Scotia ended the subsidies, resulting in approximately 120 jobs being lost.
 Bay Ferries had been seeking approximately $6.0 million for the 2010 operating season but the provincial government declined, citing financial difficulty.
-The disposition of HSC INCAT 059 is unknown.
+As of June, 2010, The Cat could often be seen docked at its former terminal in Bar Harbor.

-As of June, 2010, HSC INCAT 059 could often be seen docked at its former terminal in Bar Harbor.
-It has since been purchased by Taiwan and is now called Hai Xia Hao and is a passenger / vehicle ferry operated by Fujian Cross Strait Ferry between Taichung and Pingtan Island.
+In 2011, The Cat was sold to Fujian Cross Strait Ferry in Fujian, China and was renamed Hai Xia Hao, and used to provide passenger and vehicle ferry service between Taichung, Taiwan and Pingtan Island, in China.

-Ferry service between Maine and Nova Scotia was nonexistent during the following years.
+For a number of years following 2011, there was no ferry service between Maine and Nova Scotia.
 During the 2014 and 2015 seasons, a separate company, Nova Star Cruises, operated a cruiseferry between Portland and Yarmouth, though the company closed at the end of the 2015 season and the vessel was sold.

 In March 2016, only a few months after the closure of Nova Star Cruises, Bay Ferries Limited announced that it had reached an agreement with the U.S. Maritime Administration and the U.S. Navy for a multi-year charter of a new high-speed catamaran, HST-2.
 The vessel will be operated for a passenger/vehicle ferry service between Portland, Maine and Yarmouth, Nova Scotia.
-The vessel will continue to be named HST-2, but the service and vessel will be branded as The CAT to align with the previous branding.
+The vessel continues to be named HST-2, but the service and vessel are branded as The CAT to align with the previous branding.
 The vessel underwent a refit at a shipyard in South Carolina and the service started on June 15, 2016.

 In late 2018, Bay Ferries announced plans to change the ferry’s port in Maine from Portland to Bar Harbor.
 Service along this new route was originally expected to begin in summer 2019, but was delayed due to construction work at the Bar Harbor marina.
 Service was then cancelled during both the 2020 and 2021 seasons due to the COVID-19 pandemic.
 The CAT resumed Bar Harbor service for the 2022 season.